-- locking\service: A service that implements locks with three attributes: Lock namespace, lock name, and lock mode.
+- get\sysvar\source: A service that enables plugins to retrieve the source of system variable settings. - locking\service: A service that implements locks with three attributes: Lock namespace, lock name, and lock mode.
 This locking interface is accessible at two levels: 1) At the SQL level, as a set of loadable functions that each map onto calls to the service routines; 2) As a C language interface, callable as a plugin service from server plugins or loadable functions.
 For more information, see The Locking Service. - my\plugin\log\service: A service that enables plugins to report errors and specify error messages.
-The server writes the messages to its error log. - my snprintf: A string-formatting service that produces consistent results across platforms. - my\thd\scheduler: A service for plugins to select a thread scheduler. - mysql\keyring: A service for keyring storage, accessible at two levels: 1) At the SQL level, as a set of loadable functions that each map onto calls to the service routines; 2) As a C language interface, callable as a plugin service from server plugins or loadable functions.
-For more information, see The Keyring Service.
+The server writes the messages to its error log. - status variable registration.
+A service for registering status variables. - my\thd\scheduler: A service for plugins to select a thread scheduler.

-- mysql\password\policy: A service for password validation and strength checking. - mysql\string: A service for string manipulation. - security\context: A service that enables plugins to examine or manipulate thread security contexts.
-This service provides setter and getter routines to access attributes of the server Security\context class, which includes attributes such as operating system user and host, authenticated user and host, and client IP address. - thd\alloc: A memory-allocation service. - thd\wait: A service for plugins to report when they are going to sleep or stall.
+- mysql\keyring: A service for keyring storage, accessible at two levels: 1) At the SQL level, as a set of loadable functions that each map onto calls to the service routines; 2) As a C language interface, callable as a plugin service from server plugins or loadable functions.
+For more information, see The Keyring Service. - mysql\password\policy: A service for password validation and strength checking. - plugin\registry\service: MySQL Server includes a component-based infrastructure for improving server extensibility; see MySQL Components.
+However, MySQL plugins use an interface that predates the component interface.
+The plugin\registry\service enables plugins to access the component registry and its services. - security\context: A service that enables plugins to examine or manipulate thread security contexts.
+This service provides setter and getter routines to access attributes of the server Security\context class, which includes attributes such as operating system user and host, authenticated user and host, and client IP address. - thd\alloc: A memory-allocation service. - thd wait: A service for plugins to report when they are going to sleep or stall.